vnurkov/digital-cv/README.md

 As a freelancer I have been working with popular web technologies, such as REST APIs and Source control (Git).
 My primary choice of technologies was Python/Flask & Jinja2 templating.
 Experience gained in:

 - Source control: `git add . ; git commit -m "MESSAGE"; git push -u origin <branch>`
-- Working with Python on the `import flask` framework;
-- Working with `import requests` python module;
-- Working with `import json` python module;
-- Working with `import sys, subprocess` python modules;
+- Working with various Python modules such as: `flask, requests, json, sys, subprocess`

 ## TechStack